khailey-zz/fio_scripts/README.md

 By default it will graph 8K random reads.
 If you source "fiog.r" it will run through a series of different combinations graphing them and saving the output.
-The output is save to png files in the directory
+The output is save to png files in the directory  C:\TMP

 Three different example data files are included

 * data_emc.r
 * data_ssd.r
 * data_pharos.r
+* data_mem.r

 collected from different systems.
 The EMC data is one single spindle.
 The pharos data is striped but shared filer.
 THe ssd data is from two striped SSD devices.
+The mem data is from using /tmp where /tmp is a memory filesystem.
 In order to tests these datasets, simple source them

 	source("data_ssd.r")